 We have no idea.

-Here are the Oscar snubs that jumped out to us this morning:
+Here are the Oscar snubs that jumped out at us today:

-—Go ahead, and laugh, but "Burlesque" was considered a legit contender in the music categories.
-But, no, the film will not have a chance to repeat its Golden Globes glory at the Oscars.
-It got nothing.
-(Nor did "The Tourist," in case you or Ricky Gervais were wondering.)
+- Go ahead, and laugh, but Burlesque was considered a legit contender in the music categories.
+But, no, the film will not have a chance to repeat its Golden Globes glory at the Oscars: it got nothing.